|Product Number: 45251A|

 The power supplies on the 250 are still very reliable.
-All nine of the units that we have seen have worked fine.
-Before turning on your old 250, be sure to replace the two large (600uF) metalized paper capacitors on the connector board that sits on top of the transformer.
+Eight of the nine units that we have seen have worked fine.
+Before turning on your old 250, be sure to replace (or at least remove) the two large 0.6uF metalized paper capacitors on the connector board that sits on top of the transformer.
 These capacitors are likely to burn up if you don't replace them.^ TOP

 ©2004 - 2023 BGImages Australia - All Rights Reserved.